wmo-im/wis2box-training/documentation/docs/practical-sessions/querying-data-using-the-wis2box-api.md

 # Querying data using the wis2box API

+!!! abstract "Learning outcomes"
+    By the end of this practical session, you will be able to:

+    - use the wis2box API to query and filter your stations
+    - use the wis2box API to query and filter your data

 ## Introduction

 The wis2box API provides discovery and query access in a machine readable manager, which includes the wis2box UI.